 Everything will have two decimals, same as the table.

-To change the format of the numbers on the labels, right-click on the measure within the shelf then Format…
+To change the format of the numbers on the labels, right-click on the pill within the shelf then Format…

 This will open the formatting area on the left side of the view, where under the ‘Pane’ tab, click the numbers dropdown.
 Then choose percentage and 3 decimals.